sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - Check the repo-updater logs for errors about syncing.
 - Confirm that outbound network connections are allowed where repo-updater is deployed.
 - Check back in an hour to see if the issue has resolved itself.
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#repo-updater-src-repoupdater-syncer-sync-errors-total).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json